April 7, 2025

 Frequency | Once every 10 years or as per doctors advice. | Annually | Annually |

 As we age, particularly after 60, bone density naturally decreases due to the body’s reduced ability to absorb minerals and build strong bones.
-This makes it essential to undergo a bone density assessment.
+This makes it essential to undergo a bone density assessment, such as a Dual-energy X-ray Absorptiometry (DEXA) scan, which is a special type of X-ray that provides detailed images of your bones to detect any issues early.

 Recommended Frequency for Bone Density Screening: